ebzzry/ebzzry.github.io/src/en/flakes.md

 };
 ```

-The attribute type has to have the vaule `"app"`.
+The attribute type has to have the value `"app"`.
 The attribute `program`
 contains the package path to the program that you want to run.
 To launch it, run

 ```sh
 nix run